We offer four shared-return funds which provide support to four charities:

 Guaranteeing human rights

-Through LBP AM SRI Human Rights, we support the International Federation for Human Rights, which ensures respect for civil, political, economic, social and cultural rights as defined in the Universal Declaration of Human Rights.
-With a footprint in 117 countries, it conducts investigations and legal advocacy initiatives, as well as training programmes for human rights activists.
+Through LBPAM SRI Human Rights, we support the [International Federation for Human Rights], which ensures respect for civil, political, economic, social and cultural rights as defined in the Universal Declaration of Human Rights.
+With a footprint in 117 countries, it conducts investigative missions and judicial observations, as well as training programmes for human rights activists.

-It includes a solidarity fund (LBP AM ISR Actions Solidaire) which supports a number of associations, including:
+We offer a solidarity fund (LBPAM ISR Actions Solidaire) that supports a number of charitable organisations, including:

 Employment